The amount of money you will earn and spend in your lifetime is fixed, you just don’t know what the number is yet.

 You can change how you spend your $1.5 million

 You have 100% control over what kind of car you buy, and how many cars you buy.
 Whether you buy them outright with cash or finance them for years.
 You get to decide if you pay off your student loans ahead of schedule, or spend the maximum amount of time in debt.
 You choose if you want to lug around a credit card balance costing you 20% interest for years, or if you want to live within your means and keep that extra almost-$200,000 for something else.
 You can reduce your commute, have a small wedding, and buy your clothing and electronics secondhand.

 And so on, ad nauseam.

 The choices we make with our money are flexible and individual, and that’s how they should stay.
-But the most important thing is to be aware of how they impact our long-term financial goals — by being aware of just how expensive they are the context of our lifetime earning and spending.
+But the most important thing is to be aware of how they impact our long-term financial goals.
+Be aware of just how expensive each choise is in the context of our lifetime earning and spending.

 You’re only going to get about $1.5 million to spend, so spend it wisely.